 The original blog post, referenced in the audio, is here.

-Teesra Talks is hosted on anchor.fm, and will be available as a subscription podcast from various distribution sites soon.
+Teesra Talks are hosted on anchor.fm, and are also available as a subscription podcast from various distribution sites.